mareksuscak/dart-spreadsheet/README.md

-# dart-spreadsheet
+# Spreadsheet

-Spreadsheet component for Dart
+Spreadsheet is a Polymer based component for Dart.